Logo

 Check your credit report

 Have you checked your credit report recently?
 If not, you might be selling yourself short to auto lenders.
-Credit reports aren’t impervious to errors—it’s actually more common than you’d think.
+Credit reports aren’t impervious to errors—it’s more common than you’d think.

 Did you know you’re entitled to free credit reporting each year?
 You can get a copy of your report from the major credit bureaus: Equifax, Transunion, and Experian.
-Due to the pandemic, you can actually get weekly updates of your credit report through April 2022.

 Can an auto loan help me build credit?